UNOC3 Nice 2025

 Six partner organizations are supporting our activities: the Ocean & Climate Platform, TBA21-Academy, Dona Bertarelli Philanthropy, the Tara Ocean Foundation, the Prince Albert II of Monaco Foundation and MedPAN.
 The Oceanographic Institute Paul Ricard, from France and the Ocean Born Foundation have also provided contributions.

 Absolutely.
 NGOs and civil society coalitions, corporate alliances and startups, academic institutions, etc. are encouraged to join the Let’s Be Nice to the Ocean movement.
+To date, more than 100 have already joined.
 The only requirement is to explicitly adhere to the Protection Principle.

 See: www.letsbenicetotheocean.org/movement.
 We are developing outreach activities for and with the members of the movement, individually and collectively.